 Annual Events & Festivals in New York City

-Westminster Dog Show (February) - each year, dog fans flock to Madison Square Garden to find out which pooch will be designated Best in Show.
+(February) - Each year, dog fans flock to Madison Square Garden to find out which pooch will be designated Best in Show.
 Founded in 1877, the Westminster Kennel Club is America's oldest organization dedicated to the sport of purebred dogs.

-Mercedes-Benz Fashion Week (September) - promises yet another week of star-studded soirees showcasing the following spring's newest styles.
+(September) - This event promises yet another week of star-studded soirees showcasing the following spring's newest styles.

-Village Halloween Parade (October) - Over the years it’s become a massive party with wildly costumed characters, puppets, bands, dancers and about two million spectators.
-Don’t let the crowd scare you off—this is a lively NYC tradition you won’t want to miss.
+(October) - Over the years it's become a massive party with wildly costumed characters, puppets, bands, dancers and about two million spectators.
+Don't let the crowd scare you off—this is a lively NYC tradition you won't want to miss

 AOL Travel: Top 10 Things to Do in New York

 While every proud American should visit the historical significance of the Statue of Liberty, Ellis Island, the Empire State Building, The World Trade Center Memorial

 and the other national landmarks in New York, there are simply too many to detail on a list of ten.

 9.)
 Join the Argument for Best Pizza.